TLVFest: Funding 2012

-The Israeli Film Council threatened to withdraw funding for the festival; however it didn't cancel the funding.
+The Israeli Film Council threatened to withdraw funding for the festival; however it did not cancel the funding.

 Calls for boycott

 2017

 A number of scheduled speakers canceled their attendance at the event in response to pressure from the BDS movement.
 The speakers who withdrew their participation are South African director John Trengrove, Canadian author and screenwriter of Pakistani descent Fawzia Mirza, Palestinian Nadia Ibrahim, who was supposed to sit in a jury panel, and Swiss Jasna Fritzi Bauer, though only Trengrove, Mirza and Ibrahim cited the BDS movement.
 Jasna Fritzi Bauer and Helene Hegemann claimed schedule clashes as a reason for cancellation.
 Despite speakers withdrawal, there were not changes in the screen program and the films of those who cancelled their participation were shown during the festival.
 John Trengrove cancelled his participation after he arrived to Israel on festival dime.
 Palestinian Israeli actress Samira Saraya and filmmaker Maysaloun Hamoud participated in the festival.